International co-creation

 As a result of WP3, the project will produce qualitative methodologies and tools focused on career guidance and the green economy, specifically tailored to the reality and needs of teachers, educators, and youth workers in each partner country.

-Alpha Skills: the first International Meeting in Morbegno
+Alpha Skills: the first International Meeting in Morbegno, Italy

 With the first international meeting (WP3), held from March 19 to 22, 2024, in Italy, Alpha Skills has made a significant step forward in achieving its set objectives.
 The gathering in Morbegno (SO) brought together all project partners, including members of their respective Communities of Practice (CoP) from Vicenza, Belgium, and Romania.
 The aim was to strengthen the collaborative network and delve into strategies for implementing activities.